2024-2025 Graduate Catalog

 DPT 6111 Human Anatomy I

-This course is the first of two human anatomy courses, focusing on the lumbar spine, pelvis, and lower extremities.
-The learner is introduced to the foundational knowledge of gross anatomy and neuroanatomy and a clinical application of embryology and histology.
-Functional anatomy is explored concerning human movement across the lifespan.
-Anatomy laboratory experiences include synthetic human anatomical models, three-dimensional anatomy software and models, and living/surface anatomy.
+This human anatomy course focuses on the cervical/thoracic/lumbar spine, pelvis, upper and lower extremities, thorax, and viscera.
+The learner is introduced to the foundational knowledge of gross anatomy and clinical application.
+Functional anatomy is explored concerning human movement across the lifespan with a key emphasis on a detailed study of the musculoskeletal and peripheral nervous system.
+Anatomy laboratory experiences include synthetic human anatomical models, human donor anatomy, and surface palpation.

 Credits